-- 1. Incidents that result in injuries requiring medical aid; - 2.
-Incidents that cause property damage or interrupt operation with any potential loss; - 3.
-Incidents that must be reported to Occupational Health & Safety, Workers Compensation Board or other regulatory agencies. - 4.
+- 1. Incidents that result in injuries requiring medical aid. - 2.
+All motor vehicle incidents - 3.
+Incidents that cause property damage or interrupt operation with any potential loss. - 4.
+Incidents that must be reported to Occupational Health & Safety, Workers Compensation Board or other regulatory agencies. - 5.
 Any incident that under slightly different circumstances may have resulted in an injury.

-- 1. All Employees shall report all incidents to their immediate supervisor and or the safety department. - 2.
-All Contractors (Trade Partner) shall report all incidents to the Superintendent or safety department. - 3.
-Superintendents shall conduct initial investigations and submit their reports to the safety department or Construction Manager promptly.
-Contractors (Trade Partner) shall submit a report to the Construction Manager. - 4.
+- 1. All Employees need to report all incidents to their immediate supervisor and or the safety department. - 2.
+All Contractors (Trade Partner) need to report all incidents to the Superintendent or safety department. - 3.
+Superintendents will conduct initial investigations and submit their reports to the safety department. - 4.
+Contractors (Trade Partner) will submit an incident report to the Corporate Safety & Fleet Manager. - 5.
 Superintendents and Contractors (Trade Partner) shall determine the need for and, if necessary, direct, detailed investigations.
-They shall also determine the causes, recommend corrective action and report this information to the Safety Manager. - 5.
-The Construction Manager shall review all Superintendent and Contractor (Trade Partner) reports, determine the corrective action to be taken, and ensure that such action is implemented.
+They shall also determine the causes, recommend corrective action, and report this information to the Safety Manager. - 6.
+The Corporate Safety & Fleet Manager shall review all Superintendent and Contractor (Trade Partner) reports, determine the corrective action to be taken, and ensure that such action is implemented.